iShares Nasdaq Biotechnology ETF (NASDAQ:IBB) Sees Large Volume Increase

-iShares Nasdaq Biotechnology ETF (NASDAQ:IBB) saw unusually-high trading volume on Friday .
-Approximately 199,474 shares traded hands during mid-day trading, a decline of 94% from the previous session’s volume of 3,347,182 shares.The stock last traded at $148.55 and had previously closed at $149.39.
+Shares of iShares Nasdaq Biotechnology ETF (NASDAQ:IBB) saw unusually-high trading volume on Thursday .
+Approximately 161,121 shares changed hands during trading, a decline of 95% from the previous session’s volume of 3,381,605 shares.The stock last traded at $153.95 and had previously closed at $151.34.

 iShares Nasdaq Biotechnology ETF (the Fund), formerly iShares Nasdaq Biotechnology Index Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance of the NASDAQ Biotechnology Index (the Index).
 The Index contains securities of NASDAQ listed companies that are classified according to the Industry Classification Benchmark as either biotechnology or pharmaceuticals, which also meet other eligibility criteria determined by NASDAQ.